Academic departments and courses

 ART 217 Jewelry 3

-Three-dimensional design in metals including basic fabrication techniques, silver soldering, cold connections, stone setting, chain making and polishing processes.
-Includes study of historical and contemporary work in metal.
+Three-dimensional design in metals including basic fabrication techniques, silver soldering, cold connections, working with found materials, surface treatments, and finishing.
+Includes study of historical and contemporary jewelry and metalwork.

 ART 241 History of Art I 3